 5. The learning process.

 No matter who you choose, whether it is your first or your fifth coach, understand that there is always a learning phase for both of you.
-No two preps have ever been the same for me, and I have had the same coach for 5 years.
+No two preps have ever been the same for me.
 I have also had 2nd and 3rd year repeat clients that I’ve had to re-learn what works for them every season.
 Your body may change and react differently over the course of several weeks, months, or years, so to accurately decide what works for you may take time.
 Hopefully you and your coach can get it right the first time, but understand that no one can predict what will actually happen, and no one is perfect.
 Too many times have I heard a competitor bashing their previous coach, and switching to a new one before either that competitor or coach has had enough time to even learn what worked or what didn’t.
 Give yourself and your coach enough time to learn what works before jumping ship or losing faith.
 On the other hand, if you have both tried enough to realize that it just isn’t working out, it may be time to try something (or someone) different .
 Don’t let other people sway your decision…..ultimately, this is only YOUR decision to make.

 One more point that I would like to make, is that there is a misconception that you MUST have a prep coach to get on stage.
 You, in fact, are not required to hire a coach in order to compete.
 Many athletes prep themselves for a competition, and do very well on their own.
 If you are someone who can realistically monitor yourself and hold yourself accountable, or you feel that you know how your body responds better than someone else could, then you may be better off handling things yourself.
 But if you lack the knowledge, structure, or need help staying focused, then hiring a coach may be a smart choice.
 Just be sure to choose wisely.